Rebuilding Steinway Actions: The Teflon Era (1962-1981)

 Introduction

 Steinway made most of their progress in the 19th century, but it was their world class construction which set them apart.
 As they progressed into the 20th century, a few changes crept in which may or may not have improved the piano.
-The Accelerated Action is one of those features which has never caught on with anyone else, even though the patent has long expired.
+The Accelerated Action is one of those features which has never quite caught on with anyone else, even though the patent has long expired.
 Teflon Bushings was another change which ultimately didn’t stick.

 Historical Context

-Some have blamed the CBS ownership period (1972-1985) for the Teflon problem, these bushings predate their ownership - 1962 to 1981 - and in fact it was during their ownership that the Teflon era finally ended.
+Some have blamed the CBS ownership period (1972-1985) for the Teflon problem, but these bushings predate their ownership - 1962 to 1981 - and in fact it was during their ownership that the Teflon era finally ended.
 Ultimately the Teflon bushings were replaced with traditional wool bushings.

 Why Teflon?

-Ultimately however these bushings led to significant problems, the fundamental issue stemming from differing expansion and contraction rates between Teflon and the surrounding wooden parts.
+Ultimately however these Teflon bushings led to significant problems, the fundamental issue stemming from differing expansion and contraction rates between Teflon and the surrounding wooden parts.
 Over time, this disparity results in:

 - Clicking noises during play